Exec

 Execution can either be in a stand alone container or can target an existing

 and running container.
-When targeting an existing container, the target
+When targeting an existing container, the target field

 must be specified.
-When running in a stand alone container, the image
+When running in a stand alone container, the image block must

 be specified.